steelswords/blog/content/blog/2023-book-review.md

 # *The Well of Ascention* by Brandon Sanderson.
 8/10.
 This book flags a little behind its predecessor.
 But it is still a great novel.
-Again, the ending made me not want to read ahead, which I am forced to conclude, is a regular effect of Sanderson's writting.
+Again, the ending made me not want to read ahead, which I am forced to conclude, is a regular effect of Sanderson's writing.
 There were high payoff moments, though, and much appreciated expansion on some topics introduced in *The Final Empire*.
 Eventually I will read the third book in the series, but I'm still recovering from the end of this one.